jens-duttke/linter-bundle/README.md

 -|-|-
 `--verbose` | By default, the terminal output of linters is only shown if an error occurs.
 Use this option to show their terminal output even on success. | `--verbose`
-`--timing` | Show information how long each linting process was running. | `--timing`
+`--timing` | Show information how long each linting process was running. | `--timing` `--git` | **Experimental** Only lint (ESLint, Stylelint and Markdownlint) files which have been detected as changed (compared to the upstream branch) by Git.
+This can result into massive performance improvements on large code bases, but also lead to undetected issues with cross-file rules. | `--git`

 ### `lint tsc`